freifunkhamburg/puppet-ff_gw/README.md

 of modularity and interoperability; instead it follows the "Big ball of mud" design pattern.

+## Open Problems

+* The apt repository at http://bird.network.cz/debian/ does not use PGP signatures, so `bird` and `bird6` will not be installed automatically.
+* Setting the hostname should occur before everything else.
+So either do that manually or run a small `ff_gw::sysadmin`-only manifest before the main `ff_gw` manifest.
+* User root requires ssh access to the git repository `git@freifunk-gw01.hamburg.ccc.de:fastdkeys` -- so create a key and have it authorized beforehand.

 ## Usage

 Install as a puppet module, then include with node-specific parameters.